Onlinerocker/IK/README.md

 Right-button drag with the mouse to pan \
 Middle-button drag with the mouse to zoom \
 'Ctrl' + 'Left-click' to move the goal point \
-'f' button will focus the view on the character
+'f' button will focus the view on the character \

+**Windows Build Instructions** \
+Requirements: CMake, Visual Studio \
+* Create new directory named 'build'
+* Navigate to this new directory and run 'cmake ..'
+* This should build the required files
+* Open 'Project.sln' in Visual Studio
+* In the Solution Explorer, right click 'INSTALL', then click 'Build'
+* You should now have a 'bin' folder in the project's root directory
+* Navigate to 'bin/Debug' and run either 'a9-iksimple.exe' or 'a9-looker.exe'